COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 There are different types of treatment for patients with hypopharyngeal cancer.

 Different types of treatment are available for patients with hypopharyngeal cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Three types of standard treatment are used:

 Surgery (removing the cancer in an operation) is a common treatment for all stages of hypopharyngeal cancer.
 The following surgical procedures may be used:

-Radiation therapy may be more effective in patients who have stopped smoking before beginning treatment.
+Radiation therapy may work better in patients who have stopped smoking before beginning treatment.
 External radiation therapy to the thyroid or the pituitary gland may change the way the thyroid gland works.
-The thyroid gland may be tested before and after therapy to make sure it is working properly.
+A blood test to check the thyroid hormone level in the body may be done before and after therapy to make sure the thyroid gland is working properly.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.